Wednesday, 4 January 2017

 What is Female Sexual Dysfunction?

-Persistent, recurrent problems with sexual response or desire that cause you distress or strain your relationship.
+Female sexual dysfunction (FSD) encompasses persistent, recurrent problems with sexual response, desire, orgasm, or pain that cause you significant personal distress or strain your relationship.

-Key Point: It is only considered "dysfunction" if it causes you distress.
-Many women go through phases of lower desire naturally (e.g., after childbirth or during menopause) without it being a medical issue.
+Key Point: It is clinically considered a "dysfunction" only if it actively causes you distress.
+Many women naturally go through temporary phases of lower desire (e.g., after childbirth, during high-stress periods, or during menopause) without it being a medical issue.

 Types & Symptoms

-• Low Sexual Desire: Diminished libido or a lack of interest in sex.
+• Low Sexual Desire: The most common type.
+A severely diminished libido or a lack of persistent interest in sexual activity.

-• Arousal Disorder: Your desire is intact, but your body cannot become aroused or maintain arousal/lubrication.
+• Sexual Arousal Disorder: Your desire for sex might be intact, but your body cannot become physically aroused or maintain arousal and natural lubrication during activity.

-• Orgasmic Disorder: Persistent difficulty reaching orgasm despite sufficient stimulation.
+• Orgasmic Disorder: Persistent, frustrating difficulty reaching orgasm, or a complete inability to climax despite sufficient sexual stimulation.

-• Sexual Pain Disorder: Pain associated with stimulation or vaginal contact (Dyspareunia).
+• Sexual Pain Disorder: Pain associated with sexual stimulation or vaginal penetration (clinically known as Dyspareunia or Vaginismus).

 Causes